awsdocs/amazon-appstream2-developer-guide/doc_source/base-images-agent.md

 # Manage AppStream 2\.0 Agent Versions<a name="base-images-agent"></a>

 The AppStream 2\.0 agent is software that runs on your streaming instances and enables users to stream applications\.
 When you create a new image, the **Always use latest agent version** option is selected by default\.
 When this option is selected, new image builders or fleet instances that are launched from your image always use the latest AppStream 2\.0 agent version\.
-We recommend that you leave this option selected\.
-In some cases, however, you may want to control agent updates to ensure compatibility\.
+You might want to control agent updates to ensure compatibility with your software or to qualify the updated environment before you deploy it for your end users\.

 The following procedures describe how to manage AppStream 2\.0 agent versions\.